ccg-esb/MI/README.md

 These notebooks collectively provide a detailed computational exploration of mobile integrons, from regulatory mechanisms to population-level evolution in diverse environments.

+## Code

+The implementation of core simulation functions is provided in [**code/MI_GillespieModel.py**](code/MI_GillespieModel.py).
+This script contains the Gillespie algorithm and associated functions used across the notebooks to model the dynamics of bacterial populations.

 ## Authors

 [@Evolutionary Systems Biology, CCG-UNAM](http://www.penamiller.com/) \\